akronim26/Nexus/README.md

 - get_transaction_receipt: Fetch a transaction receipt by hash
 - stake: Stake HYPE tokens on Hyperliquid
 - unstake: Unstake HYPE tokens from Hyperliquid

-Each tool validates inputs with `zod` and executes using `viem` on the configured Hyperliquid RPC.

-## Tools in progress

 - call_function: Call the function of a contract
 - fetch_transactions: Fetch the transactions for a user address
 - fetch_orders: Fetch the historical orders for a user address

+Each tool validates inputs with `zod` and executes using `viem` on the configured Hyperliquid RPC.

 ## Getting started